-Three teens hurt in shooting outside San Francisco school
+Four wounded in shooting outside San Francisco school

-SAN FRANCISCO Police said three teenage students were wounded, one critically, in a shooting that erupted at a San Francisco high school parking lot after school had been let out for the day.
+SAN FRANCISCO (Reuters) - Police and school officials said four people were wounded, one critically, in a shooting that erupted at a San Francisco high school parking lot after school had been let out for the day.

-One victim, a girl, was critically wounded after the shooting near the June Jordan School for Equity around 3:20 p.m. local time, while two teenage boys suffered non-life-threatening injuries, police said.
+One victim, a teenage girl, was critically wounded after the shooting near the June Jordan School for Equity around 3:20 p.m. local time, while two teenage boys suffered non-life-threatening injuries, police said.

+The San Francisco Unified School District said in a statement that a fourth person was also wounded but could not provide any further information on the victim.

 The school was placed on lockdown, which has since been lifted.

+School officials said one of the victims was specifically targeted.
+The three others were bystanders, the district said.

-Police said the victims may have been targeted as the shooting did not appear random.
-Four male suspects were seen fleeing the scene shortly after the shooting, police said.
+Police said four male suspects were seen fleeing the scene shortly after the shooting.

-A spokeswoman for the San Francisco Unified School District said classes will continue as scheduled on Wednesday.
+The district said classes will continue as scheduled on Wednesday.

 Further details were not immediately available, police said, as the investigation was early and ongoing.